tbidne/nix-hs-shells/README.md

 # Introduction

-This packages provides nix shells for general haskell development with `cabal`.
+This packages provides lightweight nix shells for general haskell development with `cabal`.

 # Shells